HibaKob/MicroBundlePillarTrack/README.md

 python run_code_pillar.py files/tutorial_example
 ```

 And it will automatically run the example specified by the ``files/tutorial_example`` folder and the associated visualization function.
 You can use the ``run_code_pillar.py`` to run your own code, you just need to specify a relative path between your current working directory (i.e., the directory that your ``Terminal`` is in) and the data that you want to analyze.
-Alternatively, you can modify ``run_code_pillar.py`` to make running code more conveneint (i.e., remove command line arguments, skip some steps).
+Alternatively, you can modify ``run_code_pillar.py`` to make running the code more conveneint (i.e., remove command line arguments, skip some steps).
 Here is how the outputs of the code will be structured (in the same folder as input ``movie``):

 ```bash
 |___ example_data